Government Aid For Your Clients Or Your Business

 FEMA Flood Insurance Renewal Extension: FEMA is extending the grace period to renew flood insurance policies from 30 to 120 days.
 If a policy has an expiration date between February 13, 2020 and June 15, 2020, then the NFIP insurer must receive the appropriate renewal premium within 120 days of the expiration date to avoid a lapse in coverage.
 Likewise, if a policyholder receives an underpayment notice dated between February 13, 2020, and June 15, 2020, then the NFIP insurer must receive the additional premium amount requested within 120 days of the date of the notice.

-Federal Reserve Main Street Lending Program: The Federal Reserve Board is establishing a Main Street Lending Program to enhance support for small and mid-sized businesses that were in good financial standing before the crisis by offering 4-year loans to companies employing up to 10,000 workers or with revenues of less than $2.5 billion.
-Principal and interest payments will be deferred for one year.
+Federal Reserve Main Street Lending Program: On June 15, the Main Street Lending Program became operational to support small and medium-sized businesses that were in good financial condition before the onset of the crisis.
+Under the program, the Federal Reserve will support up to $600 billion in loans to eligible businesses.
+The loans will be made by federally-insured banks, savings associations, and credit unions that apply to participate in the program.
+The minimum loan amount is $250,000, and the program is currently available until September 30, 2020.
 Eligible banks may originate new Main Street loans or use them to increase the size of existing loans to businesses.
-View NAR's reference guide on the program here.
+View NAR's reference guide on the program

 Commercial Paper Funding Facility: The Federal Reserve Board will establish a Commercial Paper Funding Facility (CPFF) to support the flow of credit to households and businesses.